-This paper introduces \textbf{\methodname{}}: \textbf{S}imulation-Pretrained \textbf{L}atent \textbf{AC}tion Space for Real-World RL, which utilizes \textit{low-fidelity simulator} to make real-world downstream RL feasible for high DoF robots such as mobile manipulators.
-The \methodname{} framework introduces a two-step procedure to circumvent the main challenges of real-world RL, namely unsafe exploration and sample inefficiency.
-In the first step, \methodname{} learns a task-agnostic latent action space in a coarsely aligned, low-fidelity simulator via Unsupervised Skill Discovery (USD)~\cite{eysenbach2018diversity,wang2024skild,park2023controllabilityawareunsupervisedskilldiscovery,hu2024disentangled}. \methodname{} utilizes a novel USD objective that shapes this latent action space to be (1) \textbf{temporally extended}, enabling more effective exploration than when directly using the low-level action space by reducing decision frequency; (2) \textbf{disentangled}, allowing each latent action dimension to independently affect the states, thereby facilitating joint optimization of multiple objectives without conflict; and (3) \textbf{safe}, avoiding dangerous behaviors that could damage the robot.
+This article introduces \textbf{\methodname{}}: \textbf{S}imulation-Pretrained \textbf{L}atent \textbf{AC}tion Space for Real-World RL, a framework which utilizes \textit{low-fidelity simulators} to make safe and efficient real-world downstream RL feasible for challenging robotics problems.
+The \methodname{} framework consists of a two-step procedure.
+In the first step, \methodname{} learns a task-agnostic latent action space in a coarsely aligned, low-fidelity simulator via Unsupervised Skill Discovery (USD)~\citep{eysenbach2018diversity,wang2024skild,park2023controllabilityawareunsupervisedskilldiscovery,hu2024disentangled}. \methodname{} utilizes a novel USD objective that shapes this latent action space to be (1) \textbf{temporally extended}, enabling effective exploration by reducing decision frequency; (2) \textbf{disentangled}, allowing each latent action dimension to independently affect the states, thereby facilitating joint optimization of multiple objectives without conflict; and (3) \textbf{safe}, avoiding dangerous behaviors that could damage the robot.
 In the second step, the learned \methodname{} latent action space is used by a novel off-policy RL algorithm to efficiently learn downstream tasks directly in the real world.
-Critically, this design offers robustness to the reality gap: even if latent actions exhibit slight behavioral mismatches between simulation and the real world, the downstream policy can still learn to solve the task by directly selecting effective latent actions based on real-world reward signals.
+Critically, this design offers robustness to the sim-to-real gap: even if latent actions exhibit slight behavioral mismatches between simulation and the real world, the downstream policy can still learn to solve the task by directly selecting effective latent actions based on real-world reward signals.

-We evaluate our method on a complex, high-DoF, bimanual mobile manipulator, where \methodname{} can learn contact-rich whole-body tasks in less than an hour of real-world interactions, using only onboard sensor signals.
-To the best of our knowledge, \methodname{} is the first algorithm that enables a high-DoF mobile manipulator to learn with RL in the real world without relying on any demonstrations/mocap data~\cite{xiong2024adaptive, herzog2023deep} or hand-crafted behavior priors~\cite{xiong2024adaptive, sun2022fully, mendonca2024continuously}.
+Empirically, \methodname{} enables a bimanual mobile manipulator to learn contact-rich whole-body tasks in less than an hour of real-world interactions, using only onboard sensor signals.
+To the best of our knowledge, \methodname{} is the first algorithm that enables a high-DoF mobile manipulator to learn with RL in the real world without relying on any demonstrations/mocap data~\citep{xiong2024adaptive, herzog2023deep} or hand-crafted behavior priors~\citep{xiong2024adaptive, sun2022fully, mendonca2024continuously}.